xiazeyu/live2d-widget.js/.github/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted:

 - Follow the existing coding style
+- run `npm run lint` before you commit it.
 - Write a good commit message use `npm run commit`
 - Make sure that your code can work properly.